peytoncordero/DRI25/html-css.md

 # Major Challenge: Create a Small Website

 In this major challenge, we will begin creating a "small" website, which you can use as the starting point for a portfolio of your digital projects and academic work.
 Using the tags we've just reviewed, and two additional ones (see below), we will make a barebones website that provides information about yourself (or a fictional character).
 Parim Satyal's website on [Rediscovering the Small Web](https://neustadt.fr/essays/the-small-web/) may provide some inspiration.
+You may also want to look at GCDI Digital Fellow Sam O'Hana's [website](https://www.samohana.com/), which is written in HTML.

 The first step is to create a new folder called `website` in your `projects` folder on your desktop.
 Create an `index.html` as well as an `about.html` file inside that folder.
 These will be the landing page of your site, and a supplemental page that provides information about yourself.